Jewish views on slavery

 Jewish views on slavery are varied both religiously and historically.
 Judaism's ancient and medieval religious texts contain numerous laws governing the ownership and treatment of slaves.
-Texts that contain such regulations include the Hebrew Bible, the Talmud, the 12th-century Mishneh Torah by rabbi Maimonides, and the 16th-century Shulchan Aruch by rabbi Yosef Karo.
-The original Israelite slavery laws found in the Hebrew Bible bear some resemblance to the 18th-century BCE slavery laws of Hammurabi.
-The regulations changed over time.
-The Hebrew Bible contained two sets of laws, one for Canaanite slaves, and a more lenient set of laws for Hebrew slaves.
-From the time of the Pentateuch, the laws designated for Canaanites were applied to all non-Hebrew slaves.
+Texts that contain such regulations include the Hebrew Bible, the Talmud, the 12th-century Mishneh Torah, and the 16th-century Shulchan Aruch.

+The Hebrew Bible contained two sets of laws, one for non-Israelite slaves (known in later writings by the term "Canaanite slaves"), and a more lenient set of laws for Israelite slaves.
 The Talmud's slavery laws, which were established in the second through the fifth centuries CE, contain a single set of rules for all slaves, although there are a few exceptions where Hebrew slaves are treated differently from non-Hebrew slaves.
 The laws include punishment for slave owners that mistreat their slaves.
 In the modern era, when the abolitionist movement sought to outlaw slavery, some supporters of slavery used the laws to provide religious justification for the practice of slavery.

 Broadly, the Biblical and Talmudic laws tended to consider slavery a form of contract between persons, theoretically reducible to voluntary slavery, unlike chattel slavery, where the enslaved person is legally rendered the personal property (chattel) of the slave owner.
-Hebrew slavery was prohibited during the Rabbinic era for as long as the Temple in Jerusalem is not reconstructed (i.e., the last two millennia).
+Hebrew slavery was prohibited during the Rabbinic era for as long as the Temple in Jerusalem is defunct (i.e., since 70 CE).
 Although not prohibited, Jewish ownership of non-Jewish slaves was constrained by Rabbinic authorities since non-Jewish slaves were to be offered conversion to Judaism during their first 12-months term as slaves.
 If accepted, the slaves were to become Jews, hence redeemed immediately.
 If rejected, the slaves were to be sold to non-Jewish owners.
 Accordingly, the Jewish law produced a constant stream of Jewish converts with previous slave experience.
 Additionally, Jews were required to redeem Jewish slaves from non-Jewish owners, making them a privileged enslavement item, albeit temporary.
-The combination has made Jews less likely to participate in enslavement and slave trade.